gcanti/fp-ts/docs/modules/Array.ts.md

 ## splitAt

-Splits an array into two pieces, the first piece has `n` elements.
+Splits an `Array` into two pieces, the first piece has max `n` elements.

 **Signature**